nw-wind/SmartDelay/README.md

 The method Set() used for changing waiting time of fly.
 It returns the old timer.

 The method Wait() returns the waiting time and reset the internal timer.
 It is useful to hold the timer.
 It prevents the method Now() to work.

+The method Reset() drops internal timer with no action.
+The next call of Now() returns True.